Armadillosuchus: History and naming

 The first fossil remains of Armadillosuchus were discovered in rocks of the Adamantina Formation in General Salgado County, Brazil.
-Initially these rock layers were thought to be Turonian to Santonian in age, but more resent research suggests that they were much younger, dating to the Campanian to Maastrichtian.
-Specimen UFRJ DG 303-R, chosen as the holotype of the taxon, is a well preserved partial skeleton retaining the entire skull, the neck and cervical ostedeorms, the front of the torso and a nearly complete left forelimb.
+Initially these rock layers were thought to be Turonian to Santonian in age, but more recent research suggests that they were much younger, dating to the Campanian to Maastrichtian.
+Specimen UFRJ DG 303-R, chosen as the holotype of the taxon, is a well preserved partial skeleton retaining the entire skull, the neck and cervical osteoderms, the front of the torso and a nearly complete left forelimb.
 Alongside it Thiago S. Marinho and Ismar S. Carvalho also describe a second, less complete specimen, which they designate as the paratype of Armadillosuchus.
 This specimen consists of a partial upper and lower jaw.
 Both specimens have been discovered in close proximity to one another and although much less complete, the paratype could be assigned to Armadillosuchus thanks to the teeth preserved by the two individuals.
 Although additional material was later found, it was much more poorly preserved than the holotype, with the 165 total skeletal elements including a lot of bone fragments.
 Part of the reason for this was that the fossil was partially exposed, causing the elements to partially erode them.
 While showing clear affinities with Armadillosuchus, there are also differences between this specimen and A. arrudai.
 Due to this the specimen is only identified as Armadillosuchus sp. and may represent a distinct species in the genus.

 The genus name Armadillosuchus is derived from the Spanish armadillo, chosen due to the superficially similar osteoderm-shields of the two animals.
 The second part of the name is derived from the Ancient Greek "souchus" for crocodile, as is common in fossil crocodylomorphs.
 The species name on the other hand was chosen in honor of João Tadeu Arruda for his numerous contributions to the paleontology of the area.

+2026 taxonomic reassessment

+Kitayama and Bertini (2026) re-examined the holotype UFRJ DG 303-R and paratype MPMA 64 0001-04 alongside material referred to Sphagesaurus huenei.
+They considered the characters used to distinguish A. arrudai insufficiently diagnostic, interpreting differences in cranial proportions and ornamentation as compatible with intraspecific variation and preservational deformation.
+They also reported that several features of the occipital region previously used in the diagnoses of Armadillosuchus and Sphagesaurus were shared by UFRJ DG 303-R and RCL-100, and questioned the consistency of some dental characters used to separate them.

+The authors proposed referring UFRJ DG 303-R and MPMA 64 0001-04 to S. huenei, treating A. arrudai as its junior synonym.
+Their conclusions were explicitly provisional and could be reassessed using additional well-preserved specimens or quantitative morphological analyses.